-Registration open soon for the Menopause and Dementia class
+Registration is now open for the Menopause and Dementia class

 Significant hormonal changes associated with menopause might affect cognitive function in addition to physical and emotional well-being.
 According to new research, the menopausal transition may affect dementia risk, especially due to changes in estrogen levels and how they affect the brain.
 With a focus on recognizing midlife cognitive changes, evaluating dementia risk, and incorporating preventive measures into clinical practice, this course investigates the biological mechanisms that connect menopause and brain aging.